MicrosoftDocs/windows-itpro-docs/windows/deploy/upgrade-analytics-get-started.md

 7. If enabled, displays the script’s progress in a cmd window, providing you immediate visibility into issues (success or fail for each step) and/or writes to log file.

 8. If enabled, collects Internet Explorer data.
 By default, Internet Explorer data collection is disabled.
-To enable this functionality, uncomment the section related to IEDataOptIn.
-The following registry values determine what Internet Explorer data can be collected:
+To enable this functionality, locate the AllowIEData, which will be set to Disable.
+Delete Disable and replace AllowIEData with IEDataOptIn.
+Then set the value to determine what Internet Explorer data can be collected:

     0 – Internet Explorer data collection is disabled